This Week's Best PowerBook G4 Deals

 Apple's History

-Apple had a convincing argument: in terms of real throughput, a serial port could send data faster then it could be printed.
+Apple had a convincingly pragmatic argument: In terms of real throughput, a serial port could send data faster than it could be printed.

 But today the lack of a parallel port prevents Mac owners from taking advantage of the all-in-one office device of the 1990s: the combined printer/scanner/copier/fax machine.
 These have become a staple in the small office/home office (SOHO) market.
 I'd certainly like a nice $500 color printer, 24-bit scanner, fax machine, and color copier in a single box (the HP OfficeJet 600 fits the bill).